APSWI eLearnings

 Many APS professionals have had cases where clients seem to have been manipulated to give away their assets or agree to risky investments which were not in their best interest.
 Undue influence is complex and can be challenging as it’s often a process and not a single event, which can make it difficult to identify, investigate, and document.
 (1.5 CEs)

-Voluntary Case Planning in APS
+Voluntary Service Planning in APS

 Working with the Criminal Justice System